aptech/gauss-glmnet/docs/glmnetfit.md

 mse = meanc((lpsa - y_hat).^2);
 ```

-### Example 2: Minimize number of possible variables in the model
+### Example 2: Constrain max number of possible variables in the model

 ```
 // Get full path to dataset